 For some industries under study, for instance (i) Agriculture, forestry & logging and fishing, (ii) Mining & Quarrying, (iii) Electricity, gas and water supply and (iv) Construction, the required data are readily available from NAS.
 For others, the estimates available in NAS have to be distributed across the study industries.
 In certain cases, the estimates of CE, OS and MI for a particular NAS sector have been distributed across constituent study industries proportionately in accordance with the gross value added in those industries.
-Estimate of factor incomes for 'other services' in NAS , for instance, has been split into estimates for (i) Education, (ii) Health and Social Work, and (iii) Other Community, Social and Personal Services including Renting of machinery and business services, and Private Household with Employed Persons.
+Estimate of factor incomes for 'other services' in NAS, for instance, has been split into estimates for (i) Education, (ii) Health and Social Work, and (iii) Other Community, Social and Personal Services including Renting of Machinery and Business Services, and Private Household with Employed Persons.

-NAS provides estimates of factor incomes for registered manufacturing and unregistered manufacturing, but not for individual manufacturing industries.
-The NAS estimates of factor incomes for registered manufacturing have to be split into various manufacturing industries considered in the study (13 in number) using ASI data.
-The reported CE in NAS for registered manufacturing has been distributed into those 13 industries in proportion to the reported ASI data on emoluments for various industries.
-In a similar way, using ASI data, the estimate of OS for registered manufacturing has been distributed.
+Before 2011-12, NAS provides estimates of factor incomes for registered manufacturing and unregistered manufacturing, but not for individual manufacturing industries.
+However, 2011-12 onwards NAS disaggregated the manufacturing sector in corporate sector and household sector.
+The NAS estimates of factor incomes for registered manufacturing and corporate sector have to be split into various manufacturing industries considered in the study (13 in number) using ASI data.
+The reported CE in NAS for registered manufacturing and corporate sector has been distributed into those 13 industries in proportion to the reported ASI data on emoluments for various industries.
+In a similar way, using ASI data, the estimate of OS for registered manufacturing and corporate sector has been distributed.
 Emoluments are subtracted from gross value added for various industries yielding capital income.
-The share of different industries in aggregate capital income of organized manufacturing indicated by the ASI data is used to split the estimate of OS for registered manufacturing reported in the NAS.
+The share of different industries in aggregate capital income of organized manufacturing indicated by the ASI data is used to split the estimate of OS for registered manufacturing and corporate sector reported in the NAS.

-The methodology applied for unregistered manufacturing is similar.
+The methodology applied for unregistered manufacturing and household sector is similar.
 The published results and unit level data of survey of unorganized manufacturing industries have been used for this purpose.
 The estimates of wage payments (to hired workers) in different industries have been used to split (proportionately) the estimate of CE in the NAS for aggregate unregistered manufacturing.
-The estimated wage payment is subtracted from the estimated value added to obtain an estimate of capital income and mixed income of the self employed in various unorganized manufacturing industries.
-The estimate of MI provided in NAS for unregistered manufacturing has then been proportionately distributed across industries using the estimate of capital income and mixed income of the self-employed in various industries that could be formed on the basis of published results and unit level data of survey of unorganized manufacturing industries.
+The estimated wage payment is subtracted from the estimated value added to obtain an estimate of capital income and mixed income of the self-employed in various unorganized manufacturing industries.
+The estimate of MI provided in NAS for unregistered manufacturing and household sector has then been proportionately distributed across industries using the estimate of capital income and mixed income of the self-employed in various industries that could be formed on the basis of published results and unit level data of survey of unorganized manufacturing industries.

 Unlike the ASI data for organized manufacturing, the data for unorganized manufacturing enterprises are available for only select years.
-The proportions mentioned above could therefore be computed only for those select years (data for five rounds have been used; these are for 45th round (1989-90), 51st round (1994-95), 56th round (2000-01), 62nd round (2005-06), 67th round (2010-11) and 73rd round (2015-16)).
-It has accordingly been necessary to resort to interpolation/ extrapolation to obtain the relevant proportions for other years.
+The proportions mentioned above could therefore be computed only for those select years (data for five rounds have been used; these are for 45th Round (1989-90), 51st Round (1994-95), 56th Round (2000-01), 62nd Round (2005-06), 67th round (2010-11) and 73rd Round (2015-16)).
+It has accordingly, been necessary to resort to interpolation/ extrapolation to obtain the relevant proportions for other years.